The last year has been challenging. Few people have faced a greater challenge than medical professionals.

-Remote patient monitoring (or RPM for short) is a way for doctors to monitor patients with chronic conditions such as diabetes or Parkinson’s disease.
+Remote patient monitoring (or RPM for short) is a way for doctors to monitor patients with chronic conditions such as hypertension or Parkinson’s disease.

 Telehealth companies use technology to monitor specific aspects of a patient’s health.
 They then send that information to a doctor, who can then make recommendations based on that data.